 Robert is a former Victorian Attorney-General and Minister for Finance.
-He was the Member for Box Hill in the Victorian Parliament from 1992 to 2018, and is currently the Acting President of the Liberal Party in Victoria from Deccember 2018 until 2022.
+He was the Member for Box Hill in the Victorian Parliament from 1992 to 2018 and is currently State President of the Liberal Party in Victoria from Deccember 2018 until 2022.

 Robert was first elected to Parliament in 1988 at the age of 31, and subsequently served the community both as a local MP and in a wide range of portfolio areas including Attorney-General, Treasury, Finance, Industrial Relations, Planning, WorkCover, Gaming, ICT, Energy & Resources, Major Projects and Counter Terrorism.

 From 2010 to 2014, Robert was the Attorney-General, Minister for Finance and (from March 2013) Minister for Industrial Relations in the Coalition Government under Premiers Ted Baillieu and Denis Napthine.

 As Attorney-General, he was responsible for reforms including:

 - stronger and more effective sentencing, including baseline sentences, community correction orders, statutory minimum sentences for gross violence attacks, attacks on emergency workers and coward punch killings, up to five years’ jail for breach of family violence orders, fines reforms, unexplained wealth laws, asset forfeiture laws and abolition of suspended sentences.

 - strengthening the criminal law through reforms in relation to sexual offences, reporting of and acting on child sexual abuse, bail, bikie gangs and fortifications, jury directions and abolition of defensive homicide,